Bayern Munich head to Arsenal as one of the teams to beat in this season's UEFA Champions League.

 Click here for Arsenal vs. Bayern teams & coverage!

-It's one more stern challenge for Vincent Kompany's side, but the Bavarian giants have just what it takes to extend their 100 percent record in this season's Champions League.
+It's another stern challenge for Vincent Kompany's side, but the Bavarian giants have what it takes to extend their 100 percent record in this season's Champions League.

-For Bayern, there are so many memorable nights of European glory against the Gunners to look back on.
-As recently as the 2023/24 campaign, the record Bundesliga champions drew 2-2 at the Emirates Stadium en route to reaching the Champions League semi-finals.
+For Bayern, there are many memorable nights against the Gunners to look back on.
+As recently as the 2023/24 campaign, the record Bundesliga champions drew 2-2 at the Emirates Stadium in the Champions League quarter-finals.

-Kane and former Arsenal man Serge Gnabry were on target for Bayern on that occasion, while Joshua Kimmich scored the only goal in the return fixture at the Allianz Arena.
+Kane and former Arsenal man Serge Gnabry were on target for Bayern on that occasion, while Joshua Kimmich scored the only goal in the return fixture at the Allianz Arena to book their spot in the semis.

-Kane's first-leg goal that season was the 15th he has scored against Arsenal in 21 games against the Premier League team for Tottenham Hotspur and Bayern.
-Indeed, back in his Spurs days, King Kane was the record marksman in North London derbies with 14 goals and three assists in 19 appearances.
+Kane's first-leg goal that season was his 15th against Arsenal in 21 games for Tottenham Hotspur and Bayern.
+Indeed, back in his Spurs days, King Kane became the record scorer in North London derbies with 14 goals - plus another three assists - in 19 appearances.

-The 32-year-old England international has posted similarly eye-watering numbers so this season, with 14 goals in the Bundesliga, five in the Champions League and five in domestic cup competition.
+The 32-year-old England international has posted similarly eye-watering numbers so far this season, with 14 goals in the Bundesliga, five in the Champions League and five in the DFB Cup.
 Spread over his 18 appearances, that's a goal every 0.75 games.

-Go back a little further than that aforementioned success against Arsenal, and you will find a whopping 10-2 aggregate win that included a 5-1 rout on English soil in the 2016/17 round of 16.
+Go back a little further than that most recent success over Arsenal, and you will find a whopping 10-2 aggregate win that included a 5-1 rout on English soil in the 2016/17 round of 16.

-All told, Bayern's record against their upcoming opponents stands at eight wins and three draws in 14 meetings in European competition and includes a run of four victories in the teams' last five encounters.
+All told, Bayern's record against their upcoming opponents stands at eight wins and three draws in 14 European meetings and includes a run of four victories in the teams' last five encounters.

 Harry Kane has a habit of scoring in meetings with Arsenal. - Shaun Botterill